-(1) Accord the fullest mutual respect to the legal institutions and cultural traditions of the Tribe and the State, insofar as they are consistent with preserving and protecting the health, safety, and welfare of all.
-(2) Have all necessary concurrent jurisdiction to fully ensure the protection of the public, the Tribe and the State.
+(1) Accord the fullest mutual respect to the legal institution and cultural traditions of the Tribe and the State, insofar as they are consistent with preserving and protecting the health, safety, and welfare of all.

-(3) Avoid any undue adverse impact or expansive influence on traditional Tribal jurisdiction mechanisms, such as Tribal discussion and consensus, and on nontraditional but Tribally - adopted written jurisdictional mechanisms, such as the actions of representative bodies like Tribal commissions, boards, or courts, as these jurisdictional mechanisms pertain to Tribal jurisdiction over Tribal members.
+(2) As mutually agreed in the Compact, have all necessary concurrent jurisdiction to fully ensure the protection of the public, the Tribe and the State.
+(3) Avoid any undue adverse impact or expansive influence on traditional Tribal jurisdiction mechanisms, such as Tribal discussion and consensus, and on non-traditional but Tribally - adopted written jurisdictional mechanisms, such as the actions of representatives bodies like Tribal commissions, boards, or courts, as these jurisdictional mechanisms pertain to tribal jurisdiction over Tribal members.
 This intent to respect such existing intra-Tribal jurisdictional mechanisms applies particularly, but not exclusively, to those related to the recognition of the Tribe as possessing powers of self-government.

 (B) The Tribe, and the State did retain all sovereignty and immunity to suit when discussing, negotiating, or confecting the Tribal-State Compact.
-The Tribe and the State intended and agreed that all issues purely of Tribal law are to be determined in accordance with the legal mechanisms of the Tribe, and that all other issues are to be determined in accordance with the provisions of the Tribal-State Compact and the legal mechanisms of the State.
+The Tribe and the State intended and agreed that all issues purely of Tribal law are to be determined in accordance with the legal mechanisms of the Tribe.